djaus2/sign-me-up-scotty/README.md

 # PowerShell Signing Scripts
 Some PowerShell scripts for signing PowerShell scripts

+> Note that this page will be mirrored on my blog [https://davidjones.sportronics.com.au](https://davidjones.sportronics.com.au) where you can leave comments

 # Background
 I have developed and extended (many times) the GitHub repository [djaus2/az-iothub-ps](https://github.com/az-iothub-ps), which is a tool for developing in a menu driven manner, entities for Azure IoT Hub, Devices, Device Provisioing Services and IoT Central.